Korn's inequality from the viewpoint of calculus of variations: Korn in other function spaces

 and $C^*$ is its formal adjoint, is bounded between $L^{\Phi}([0,1])$ and $L^{\Psi}([0,1])$.
 The same holds for Korn's trace-free inequality. \end{proposition} \begin{proof} We can without loss of generality assume $\Psi$ to be real-valued, for otherwise a smooth approximation of $u_1(x)$ defined as in Proposition~\ref{prop:lowerbound2} (and similar functions in higher dimensions) proves the inequality cannot hold.

 Let $f_C$ denote the integrand associated to~\eqref{eq:KornOrlicz2}, that is

-Then a necessary condition for~\eqref{eq:KornOrlicz2} to hold is $f_C^{rc}(0)>-\infty$.
+Then a necessary condition for~\eqref{eq:KornOrlicz2} to hold is $f_C^{\mathrm{rc}}(0)>-\infty$.
 By considering the martingale $f_n (e_1\otimes e_d+e_d\otimes e_1)+ g_n (e_1\otimes e_d-e_d\otimes e_1)$, this can only happen if

 This only happens if the martingale $\pm1$ transform is bounded, which by~\cite{Astashkin2023} is equivalent to the boundedness of $S$.
-The sufficiency of this condition follows from standard interpolation arguments: since $R\otimes R$ is self adjoint and bounded on $L^2$, it follows that (see \cite[Appendix]{Calderon1966})
+The sufficiency of this condition follows from standard interpolation arguments: since $R\otimes R$ is self-adjoint and bounded on $L^2$, it follows that (see \cite[Appendix]{Calderon1966})

 where $f^*$ is the decreasing right-continuous rearrangement of $f$.
 The result follows, since rearrangement preserves Orlicz modulars and if $S$ is bounded between $L^{\Phi}$ and $L^{\Psi}$ it automatically satisfies the required modular inequality. \end{proof} \begin{remark} The above argument can be extended to prove equivalence with the norm inequality, and to more general function spaces and differential operators, though this requires some new arguments.
 This will be explored in future work, in part jointly with Bernd Kirchheim, Jan Kristensen and Wen Qi Zhang. \end{remark}